cwi-swat/testing-dsls-with-dsls/README.md

     = {x: 0}
 ```

+#### Exercises

+- test that a computed question using the value of another question in its expression can (syntactically) occur _before_ the question it depends on (IOW: there's no "declare before use" policy in QL)

+- test that answerable questions are initialized with default values (i.e. without user input).

+- test that computed questions are initialized to the result of their expression (i.e. without user input)

+- test that parentheses in expression override default precedence (e.g., for `-`, or combinations like `*` and `+`)

+- test that in an if-then-else nested inside an if-then without using `{}` the `else`-branch binds to the innermost if, and not the outermost (_tricky_!)

 ### Rendering tests

 These tests are written using the `test ... with ... <form> renders as` format.

-For example:
+#### Examples

+- test that disabled questions are not rendered
 ```
 test "disabled questions don't render"
     with